tymyrddin/purple/source/docs/audits/picking-the-route.md

 # Picking the route

-Four journeys live in this section: a mountain, a river, a fortress, and a factory.
+Four journeys are on offer: a mountain, a river, a fortress, and a factory.
 Choosing which to walk, and in what order, is a strategic decision that rarely gets made strategically.
 In practice, it is made by whichever standard arrives first: a customer questionnaire, a regulator's letter, a consultant with a favourite slide deck.
 The arrival order of paperwork is not a strategy.
-(These pages are, admittedly, also a consultant's slide deck.
-At least this one names the routes it is not selling.)
+(This map is, admittedly, also a consultant's slide deck.
+At least it names the routes it is not selling.)

 ## What each route is for